galaxyproject/training-material/topics/transcriptomics/tutorials/mirna-target-finder/tutorial.md

 ## Filter significantly differentially expressed genes

-Next, we will extract those genes whose expression is statistically significant, selecting those whose adjusted p-value are less than 0.01.
+Next, we will extract those genes whose expression is statistically significant, selecting those whose adjusted p-value is less than 0.01.
 A cut-off value of 0.01 means that the probability of a false positive is less than one per thousand.

 > ### {% icon details %} P-value vs P-adj
 >